Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Over his six career matchups against the Bengals, Hunt averaged 46.7 rushing yards per game, 16.2 more yards than his over/under in Sunday's game.
+- Against the Bengals, Hunt has averaged 46.7 rushing yards per game over his six career matchups, 19.2 more yards than his over/under in Sunday's game.

-- Hunt, in six matchups against the Bengals, has run for a TD three times, but has not tallied more than one in a single game.
+- In three of six games against the Bengals Hunt has run for a touchdown.
+But he did not have multiple TDs in any of those games.

-- Hunt will go up against a Bengals squad that allows 96.1 rushing yards per game and is the NFL's fifth-ranked rush defense.
+- The Bengals give up 96.1 yards per game on the ground, the NFL's fifth-ranked rush defense.

-- This season the Bengals have given up 14 rushing TDs.
-They are ranked 12th in the NFL in that category.
+- This season the Bengals are ranked 12th in the NFL in rushing touchdowns conceded (14).

 Recent Performances